coen22/UnityURP-InfiniteGrass/README.md

 ## To be Added
 - We are testing more than 20M positions and adding to the buffer only 800K, so maybe we could lower the size of the compute dispatch by implementing Chunking (Somehow, not sure if that's possible in this setup)
+- Combining the height, mask, color and slope passes into a single pass could further improve performance.

 ## References
 - Colin Leung Repo: https://github.com/ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample